Kosovo and

 We begin in Pristina, Kosovo’s capital, where we'll explore the country’s nonviolent resistance, meet movement leaders turned parliamentarians, and hear directly from those shaping the region’s democratic future.
 From there, we travel to the cultural heart of Kosovo—Prizren—for conversations with local leaders and changemakers, including a powerful visit with Fahrije Hoti, who rebuilt her town that was devastated by the war with a business venture, and Father Sava Janjić, a Serbian Orthodox priest and outspoken advocate for peace and reconciliation.

-We then cross into North Macedonia, beginning in the capital, Skopje, we delve into the country’s post-Yugoslav democratic evolution through guided tours, expert briefings, and an intimate discussion with activists from the Colorful Revolution.
+We then cross into North Macedonia, beginning in the capital, Skopje, we delve into the country’s post-Yugoslav democratic evolution through guided tours, expert briefings, and an intimate discussion with activists turned parliamentarians from the Colorful Revolution.
 Then we head to the shores of Lake Ohrid, one of Europe’s oldest and most breathtaking natural and cultural treasures.
 As we explore this UNESCO World Heritage site, we'll connect history, identity, and civic values across centuries.
 Our final day we will meet with the current youth movement in North Macedonia and learn about their efforts to hold the government accountable for a national and seemingly preventable tragedy.

 Throughout the journey, we balance powerful conversations with cultural immersion, scenic beauty, and moments of joy.
 We’ll explore North Macedonia’s centuries-old winemaking and, across the trip, enjoy unique and high-end dining experiences that reflect the rich culinary traditions of the region.
 Expect high-level access, honest dialogue, and the chance to travel with purpose through one of Europe’s most fascinating democratic frontiers.